PSP-1 - Capability Model and Grammar

 - The CEP MUST reject if the Presentation is expired (now >= exp) or used too early (now < iat), subject to TAP clock discipline.

-- If the Program does not constrain Presentation lifetime via ttl_ok, TAP MAY impose a default maximum Presentation TTL.
+now.
+See Section 4.7, Time Model and Boundaries. - If the Program does not constrain Presentation lifetime via ttlOk, TAP MAY impose a default maximum Presentation TTL.

 - Context